Corbellati Missile

-The Corbellati Missile is a concept supercar built by Corbellati that is set to be launched in 2019.
-It was unveiled at the 2018 Geneva Motor Show and is currently in concept phase.
+The Corbellati Missile is a concept supercar built by Corbellati.
+The production model is set to be launched in 2025.
+It was unveiled at the 2018 Geneva Motor Show and is currently in pre-production prototype testing phase.

 History

-The Missile is built by Corbellati, a Jeweler based in the Canary Islands.
+The Missile is built by Corbellati, the production models are set to be manufactured in the Canary Islands.
 It was designed by Achille Corbellati and took inspiration from 1960s racecars.

 Performance

 The Missile is planned to be powered by a twin-turbocharged 9.0L Mercury Racing V8 that Corbellati claims will produce 1800 hp and 1700 lbft of torque with a goal of a 500 km/h (310 mph) top speed.
 Power goes to the rear wheels through a six-speed manual transmission and a limited slip rear differential.
-It also features a carbon fiber chassis and body, double wishbone suspension and carbon ceramic disc brakes with six piston calipers.
-The prototype was hand built by Corbellati and supposedly runs and drives, but its unclear what engine powers it.
+Corbellati says the car features a fully machined aluminium spaceframe chassis, though it was initially reported that it would use a carbon fiber chassis, as well as double wishbone suspension front and rear and carbon ceramic disc brakes with six piston calipers.
+The prototype was hand built by Corbellati and runs and drives.